giellalt/lang-gle/tools-grammarcheckers-grammarchecker.cg3.md

 **ADD:msyn-len-after-prep**:

-**ADD:msyn-len-after-prep**: rule to add lenition to determiners following prepositions
+**ADD:msyn-len-after-prep**: rule to add lenition to nouns following prepositions

 **ADD:msyn-ecl-after-prep**: A rule to correct eclipse errors without an intervening article. !!!IT WORKS!!!